image-js/image-js-docs/docs/Glossary.md

 ### Component

 A component typically refers to a distinct and identifiable part or element within an image.
 In ImageJS, however, component represents the number of color [channels](#channel 'anchor on channel') in the image, excluding [the alpha channel](#alpha-channel 'anchor to alpha-channel').
 A grey image has 1 component.
 An RGB image has 3 components.
-Components are crucial for tasks like object detection, segmentation, and feature extraction and are often identified and labeled using connected component analysis techniques.

 ### Convolution